Minnesota

 You do not need to show ID to vote if your registration is current and active.
 Your registration is considered “current” if you registered at least 21 days before Election Day and haven’t relocated.
 Your registration is considered “active” if you have voted in the past four years.

-• No additional ID necessary if the voter’s registration is complete and current.
+• To cast a ballot by mail, no additional ID is necessary if the voter’s registration is complete and current.

-• NOTE: Voter must use the same ID when filling out their ballot as they used for registration.
+• NOTE: Voters must use the same ID when filling out their ballot as they used for registration.

 • If voters are not already registered, a voter registration form will be provided along with their absentee ballot.
-To complete the registration form, voters will need one of the following: a Minnesota driver’s license or Minnesota ID card (voters provide the number), or the last four digits of the voter’s Social Security number.
+To complete the registration form, voters will need one of the following: a Minnesota driver’s license or Minnesota ID card (voters provide the number), OR the last four digits of the voter’s Social Security number, and an email address.

 Minnesota does not have provisional ballots.